Restore the Delta: Climate Water Advocates

 The Irvine Foundation and Mosaic Momentum located in Stockton, CA are two organizations that are funding student led efforts in collaboration with Restore the Delta.
 Around a dozen local college students are working on the issues of climate and water issues in California through this program.

 Community Letter to Newsom

-In 2019, a letter was written to Gov Gavin Newsom addressing suggestions to The Water Portfolio, a statewide management strategy for the water of California.
+In 2019, a letter was written to Governor Gavin Newsom addressing suggestions to The Water Portfolio, a statewide management strategy for the water of California.
 Dozens of organizations signed this letter in support of the suggestions.
 Representatives from these organizations include but are not limited to Audubon California, Environmental Justice Coalition for Water, Pacific Coast Federation of Fisherman's Associations, San Francisco Baykeeper, South Yuba River Citizens League, Natural Resources Defense Council, California Sportfishing Protection Alliance, Friends of the River, Restore the Delta, Sierra Club California, The Bay Institute, The Nature Conservancy, Tuolumne River Trust, Winnemem Wintu Tribe, and Wishtoyo Chumash Foundation.